Sergio Pettis: Bellator Bantamweight Championship

 Pettis faced Juan Archuleta for the Bellator Bantamweight World Championship at Bellator 258 on May 7, 2021.
 Pettis won the bout and the title by unanimous decision.

-Pettis made his first title defense against Kyoji Horiguchi on December 3, 2021, at Bellator 272.
+Pettis made his first title defense against former Bellator Bantamweight Champion Kyoji Horiguchi on December 3, 2021, at Bellator 272.
 After losing the first three rounds, Pettis came back to win the fight via knockout in round four.

 For his second title defense and also the first round bout of the $1 million Bellator Bantamweight World Grand Prix Tournament, Pettis was scheduled to face Raufeon Stots on April 23, 2022, at Bellator 279.
 However Pettis was forced to pull out of the bout and the Grand Prix after sustaining an injury that required surgery.

+Pettis defended the Bellator Bantamweight World Championship against the reigning Bellator Featherweight World Champion Patrício Pitbull on June 16, 2023, at Bellator 297.
+He won the bout via unanimous decision.

+Pettis faced interim champion Patchy Mix in a title unification bout on November 17, 2023 at Bellator 301.
+He lost the bout and the belt, being submitted in the second round via rear-naked choke.

+Rizin Fighting Federation

+Pettis made his MMA debut in Japan on June 9, 2024 as he faced Kyoji Horiguchi in a rematch at RIZIN 47.
+Pettis lost the bout via unanimous decision.

+Professional Fighters League

+In 2025, Pettis made his debut in the Professional Fighters League.
+He faced Raufeon Stots at PFL 7 on June 27, 2025.
+He won the fight via unanimous decision.

+Pettis faced Magomed Magomedov at PFL Champions Series 3, on October 3, 2025.
+He won the bout via knockout in the second round.

 Personal life

-Sergio is the youngest brother of Anthony and Rey Pettis.
-Sergio graduated from Pius XI Catholic High School located in Milwaukee, WI in June 2012.
-On November 23, 2003, their father, Eugene Pettis, Jr., was stabbed to death by a robber at a friend's house.
+Sergio is the younger brother of Anthony and Rey Pettis.
+Sergio graduated from Pius XI Catholic High School located in Milwaukee, WI in June 2011.
+On November 23, 2003, their father, Eugene Pettis, Jr. was stabbed to death by a robber at a friend's house.